Skip to content

 These mistakes are frequently made by new Pentarch users.
 Avoid them to improve your results:

-Mistake #1: Trading Every Signal Without Context
+Mistake #1: Ignoring Market Context

 The Fix:

-• Confirm trend context first (use Omnideck Regime Box or Pilot Line direction)
+• Confirm trend context first (use OmniDeck Regime Box or Pilot Line direction)

-• Skip signals during low-volume, narrow-range conditions
+• Events during low-volume, narrow-range conditions have less context

-Mistake #2: Ignoring Signal Sequence Position
+Mistake #2: Ignoring Event Sequence Position

 The Fix:

-• Partial sequences (TD β†’ IGN) are more common and still effective
+• Partial sequences (TD β†’ IGN) are more common

 Mistake #3: Using Excessively Low Timeframes